 Click Here for tab for Don’t Stop by Fleetwood Mac

-Next up we have a classic from the 70s which presents a wonderful blend of pop-rock and a little bit of blues.
+Next up, we have a classic from the ’70s which presents a wonderful blend of pop-rock and a little bit of blues.
 It’s a ton of fun to play and works great on both electric and acoustic guitar.
 The song was written after Christine’s separation from the band’s bass player John McVie after eight years of marriage.
-It’s a long standing hit that still enjoys a good amount of airplay even today.
+It’s a longstanding hit that enjoys a good amount of airplay even today.

-There’s a good mixture of the bluesy rhythm and old school lead guitar parts to keep you busy, you can really just choose which section you want to play along with.
-However, if you’re using an acoustic guitar we recommend leaving the lead parts for the time being and instead focussing on the rhythms.
-Easy to see why this is one of the most popular songs to play on guitar.
+There’s a good mixture of the bluesy rhythm and old-school lead guitar parts to keep you busy, you can really choose which section you want to play along with.
+If you’re using an acoustic guitar, we recommend leaving the lead parts for the time being and instead focusing on the rhythms.
+It’s easy to see why this is one of the most popular songs to play on guitar.